An Attribute-based Method for Video Anomaly Detection: Method

 \subsection{Density Estimation}

-We use density estimation for scoring samples as normal or anomalous, where low estimated density is indicative of anomaly.
-To estimate the density, we fit a separate estimator for each feature.
-For velocity features, which are lower dimensional, we use a Gaussian mixture model (GMM) estimator.
-As our pose and deep features are high-dimensional and are not assumed to obey particular parametric assumptions, we estimate their density using $k$NN.
-I.e., we compute the $L_2$ distance between feature $x$ of a target object and the $K$ exemplars in the corresponding train feature set.
-See Sec.~\ref{experiments} for a comparison between different exemplar selection methods.
-We denote our density estimators by $s_{velocity}(.), s_{pose}(.), s_{deep}(.)$.
+We use density estimation for scoring samples as normal or anomalous, where a low estimated density indicates anomaly.
+To estimate density, we fit a separate estimator for each feature.
+As velocity features are low-dimensional, we use a Gaussian mixture (GMM) estimator.
+As our pose and deep features are high-dimensional, we estimate their density using $k$NN.
+Specifically, we compute the $L_2$ distance between the feature $x$ of a target object and the nearest $k$ exemplars in the corresponding training feature set.
+We compare different exemplar selection methods is in \cref{exp:ablation_study}.
+We denote our density estimators by $s_{vel}(.), s_{pose}(.), s_{deep}(.)$.

 \textbf{Score calibration.} Combining the three density estimators requires calibration.
 To do so, we estimate the distribution of anomaly scores on the normal training set.
 We then scale the scores using min-max normalization.
 The $k$NN used for scoring pose and deep features present a subtle point.
 When computing $k$NN on the training set, the exemplars must not be taken from the same clip as the target object.
 The reason is that the same object appears in nearby frames with virtually no variation, distorting $k$NN estimates.
 Instead, we compute the $k$NN between each training set object and all objects in the other video clips provided in the training set.
+We can now define $\forall f\in \{velocity,\text{ }pose,\text{ }deep\}$: $\mu_{f} = \max_{x}\{s_{f}(\phi_{f}(x))\}$ and $\nu_{f} = \min_{x}\{s_{f}(\phi_{f}(x))\}$.